airbnb/lottie-web/README.md

 <br/>

 ## Usage
-bodymovin has 6 main methods:
+bodymovin has 8 main methods:
 **bodymovin.play()** -- with 1 optional parameter **name** to target a specific animation <br/>
 **bodymovin.stop()** -- with 1 optional parameter **name** to target a specific animation <br/>
 **bodymovin.setSpeed()** -- first param speed (1 is normal speed) -- with 1 optional parameter **name** to target a specific animation <br/>
 **bodymovin.setDirection()** -- first param direction (1 is normal direction.) -- with 1 optional parameter **name** to target a specific animation <br/>
 **bodymovin.searchAnimations()** -- looks for elements with class "bodymovin" <br/>
 **bodymovin.loadAnimation()** -- Explained above. returns an animation instance to control individually. <br/>
 **bodymovin.destroy()** -- you can register an element directly with registerAnimation.
-It must have the "data-animation-path" attribute pointing at the data.json url
+It must have the "data-animation-path" attribute pointing at the data.json url<br />
+**bodymovin.setQuality()** -- default 'high', set 'high','medium','low', or a number > 1 to improve player performance.
+In some animations as low as 2 won't show any difference.<br />

 See the demo folders for examples or go to http://codepen.io/airnan/ to see some cool animations